Super-Poincaré algebra: N = 4

-This is the maximal number of supercharges in a theory without gravity.
+This is the maximal number of supersymmetries in a theory without gravity.

+N = 8

+This is the maximal number of supersymmetries in any supersymmetric theory.
+Beyond $\mathcal{N} = 8$, any massless supermultiplet contains a sector with helicity $\lambda$ such that $|\lambda| > 2$.
+Such theories on Minkowski space must be free (non-interacting).

 SUSY in various dimensions

-In 0 + 1, 2 + 1, 3 + 1, 4 + 1, 6 + 1, 7 + 1, 8 + 1, 10 + 1 dimensions, etc., a SUSY algebra is classified by a positive integer N.
+In 0 + 1, 2 + 1, 3 + 1, 4 + 1, 6 + 1, 7 + 1, 8 + 1, and 10 + 1 dimensions, a SUSY algebra is classified by a positive integer N.

-In 1 + 1, 5 + 1, 9 + 1 dimensions, etc., a SUSY algebra is classified by two nonnegative integers (M, N), at least one of which is nonzero.
+In 1 + 1, 5 + 1 and 9 + 1 dimensions, a SUSY algebra is classified by two nonnegative integers (M, N), at least one of which is nonzero.
 M represents the number of left-handed SUSYs and N represents the number of right-handed SUSYs.

 The reason of this has to do with the reality conditions of the spinors.

 Hereafter d = 9 means d = 8 + 1 in Minkowski signature, etc. The structure of supersymmetry algebra is mainly determined by the number of the fermionic generators, that is the number N times the real dimension of the spinor in d dimensions.
 It is because one can obtain a supersymmetry algebra of lower dimension easily from that of higher dimensionality by the use of dimensional reduction.

+Upper bound on dimension of supersymmetric theories

+The maximum allowed dimension of theories with supersymmetry is $d = 11 = 10 + 1$, which admits a unique theory called eleven-dimensional supergravity which is the low-energy limit of M-theory.
+This incorporates supergravity: without supergravity, the maximum allowed dimension is $d = 10 = 9 + 1$.